ColinEspinas/ezmm/README.md

 - **-p, --provider** : Defines the CDN provider. (default: "skypack")
 - **-u, --url** : If used, uses this value as the CDN url.
+- **-t, --tag** : If used, specifies a version/dist tag to the module (will be used only if the provider is compatible). (default: "latest")

 The `link` command will link a module `<name>` in your `modules` directory (will create a new directory if it does not exist).